hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 To give the peer information that the handshake signing key, the TLS Identity Key (TIK) private key, is properly secured, the associated evidence has to be verified by that peer.
-Hence, key attestation evidence about the signing key (i.e., the KAT) is needed, which is associated with platform state.
+Hence, attestation evidence about the signing key (i.e., the KAT) is needed, which is associated with platform state.
 The platform attestation service ensures that the key attestation service has not been tampered with.
 The platform attestation service issues the Platform Attestation